ABI-Tutorials/CellML-OpenCOR-PMR/source/simple_ode.rst

    :math:`y\left( 0 \right) = 5`, and (b) :math:`a = 1;b = 5` and
    :math:`y\left( 0 \right) = 2`.
 The :red:`red arrow` indicates the point
-   at which the trace reaches the time constant :math:`\tau` (:math:`e^{- 1}` or ≈37% of the difference between the initial and final solution values).
+   at which the trace reaches the time constant :math:`\tau` (:math:`e^{- 1}` or :math:`\approx 37`% of the difference between the initial and final solution values).
 The black arrows indicate the initial and final (steady state) solutions.
-Note that the parameters on the left have been reset to their initial values for this figure – normally they would be at their final solution values.
+Note that the parameters on the left have been reset to their initial values for this figure - normally they would be at their final solution values.

 These two solutions have the same exponential time constant